 go build -o go-app

-Now, check what version of Go in which the go-app application was built with:
+Now, check what version of Go in which the go-app application was built:

 go version go-app